wadealexc/SpoofOfStake/README.md

 # SpoofOfStake
-Ethereum DApp based around the future 'Proof of Stake' feature
+Ethereum DApp loosely based on Ethereum's future PoS mechanic

 ### Game Concept
 Proof of Stake - Verification method in which those who report are rewarded for honest reporting and punished for dishonest reporting.